RGB-WG/rgb.tech/content/power-user/contract.md

 RGB stores all data required for its operations in a storage called **stash**.
 Since RGB is not a blockchain-based smart contracts, the stash is not replicated to other peer machines and usually keeps the data which nobody else than you know or have access to (at least to some of those data).
-Thus, loosing stash means loosing your assets and contract state, and it has to be backed up with the same effort as a seed phrase or wallet descriptor for a complex wallet setup.
+Thus, losing stash means loosing your assets and contract state, and it has to be backed up with the same effort as a seed phrase or wallet descriptor for a complex wallet setup.

 To import a contract into your stash one first needs to get a contract consignment from a contract issuer.
 A contract consignment is either a binary file – or an ASCII/Base64-armoded text (and example can be found it the ["issuing contract" section](/power-user/#issue)).